 An acceptable payment plan may include financial aid, third party and deferred payment plans.
-Students must complete all requirements and submit required paperwork and electronic signatures by the payment due date to the Financial Aid Office for their financial aid to be shown as an estimated credit on their bill.
+Students must complete all requirements and submit required paperwork and electronic signatures by the payment due date to the Office of Financial Aid for their financial aid to be shown as an estimated credit on their bill.